MONOGRID/gainmap-js/README.md

 # gainmap-js
 A Javascript (TypeScript) Encoder/Decoder Implementation of Adobe's Gain Map Technology for storing HDR Images using an SDR Image + a "Gain map"

-> :warning: This library **is primarly intended** for encoding and decoding gain map images for the [three.js](https://github.com/mrdoob/three.js/) 3D Library
+> :warning: This library **is primarily intended** for encoding and decoding gain map images for the [three.js](https://github.com/mrdoob/three.js/) 3D Library
 >
-> It can be used for general encode/decode of gain maps but it depends on the three.js library which, in itself, is quite heavy if you only use it to encode/decode gainmaps.
+> It can be used for general encode/decode of gain maps but it depends on the three.js library which, in itself, is quite heavy if you only use it to encode/decode gain maps.

 ## Live Demo